 The length of recovery from scar removal treatment varies from patient-to-patient.
 Topical remedies for minor scarring do not necessitate any downtime, while recovery from the surgical removal of a scar will take several weeks.
 You will be informed about the recovery period from your specific procedure during your consultation.

 The results of your scar removal are long lasting but can take up to one year to show, depending on the selected technique.
 If the scarring is very extensive, more than one surgical procedure may be needed to achieve the aesthetic you desire.

-Dr. Vijay is very unique in the sense of his great customer care, service and experience.
-He approaches each client as an individual and takes the time to thoroughly understand their needs and desired results.
+Our physicians are very unique in the sense of there great customer care, service, and experience.
+They approach each client as an individual and takes the time to thoroughly understand their needs and desired results.